-This checklist is for our Clients, who are getting divorced with their Cook & Cook Lawyer, in a civil friendly way.
-This advice is not going to help enemy spouses start their case.
+This checklist is for our Clients, who are getting divorced with their Cook & Cook Lawyer, in a civil and friendly way.

 CHECKLIST before starting your divorce:

 - Make sure your spouse is on board with doing an agreed divorce.
 If you cannot talk to your spouse about how to divide assets, debts and kids (if applicable), chances are you have a contested divorce;

 - Ensure that neither you or your spouse are pregnant (divorces cannot be granted in Texas when a spouse is pregnant);